 Overall, I enjoyed this book and learned many new things along the way.
 It’s hard to believe that I had never read this book before- not even in school!
-I loved the imagery and there are certain parts of this books that will stay with me forever.
+I loved the imagery and there are certain parts of this book that will stay with me forever.
 However, I did find it a little slow and there were times that I had to motivate myself to get to the next chapter.
-However, this may be a bias, due to the fact that I don’t particularly like reading historical fiction.
+However, this may be a bias, due to the fact that I don’t particularly enjoy reading historical fiction.

 Recommended Age Group?

-I would recommend “Number the Stars” for children aged 9 (at the youngest) to 14 (grades 4 to 8).
+I would recommend “Number the Stars” for children aged 9 (at the youngest) to 13 (grades 4 to 8).
 Of course, the older the child, the more time you can spend on the history of the holocaust, even if the reading level may seem too young for 8th graders.
 This book has some sad moments.
 It’s important that you know your students and know what they may or may not be able to handle.
-If you do have some particularly high-empathetic children in your class, I would recommend pre-teaching those difficult-to-understand themes.
+If you do have some particularly empathetic children in your class, I would recommend pre-teaching those difficult-to-understand themes.